Skip to content

 # Docker logs

-docker-compose logs -f --tail=100 meshmonitor
+docker compose logs -f --tail=100 meshmonitor

-# System service logs
+# Systemd service logs (bare metal)

 sudo journalctl -u meshmonitor -f

-# Application logs (if configured)
+# Access logs (if ACCESS_LOG_ENABLED=true)

-tail -f /var/lib/meshmonitor/logs/meshmonitor.log
+tail -f /var/lib/meshmonitor/data/logs/access.log

 bash